jdimonaco/Streamlit-App-Truck-Utilisation-And-Revenue-Forecast/README.md

 ## Model Training:

-Calculate truck utilisation
+Calculate truck utilisation/n
-Split the data into training and testing sets
+Split the data into training and testing sets/n
 Train the logistic regression model on the training set

 ## Model Evaluation: